 Step 13: Add more highlights at pupil and iris

-With your rinsed detail brush loaded with white, lengthen the eye highlight to overlap the pupil as well as adding a few more white highlights to the rightmost portion of the eye.
+With your rinsed detail brush loaded with white paint, lengthen the eye highlight to overlap the pupil as well as adding a few more white highlights to the rightmost portion of the eye.

 Step 14: Thicken lash line & layer on more lashes

 With your rinsed detail brush loaded with black, thicken the lash line to create a more “heavier” looking mascara.
 You can also add more lashes at this point too.

 With your flat wash brush, load it with a mix of green and blue to create a darker green.
 Proceed to add a dark shadow on the upper portion of the iris (this helps imitate the shadow created from the upper eye fold.